AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/share-dashboard-with-org.md

 ---
 # Share dashboards organization-wide

-It is easy to ensure that every user has access to essential business dashboards in [!DNL Commerce Intelligence].
+It is easy to ensure that every user has access to essential business dashboards in [!DNL Adobe Commerce Intelligence].
 Universal dashboard sharing facilitates increased collaboration and transparency throughout your organization by providing a single "source of truth".

 1. To show off your insights to your coworkers, click **[!UICONTROL Share this Dashboard]** at the top of the screen.